 Recent translations of Poems & Essays

-"Pianist" Admiel Kosman in World Literature Today forthcoming Fall 2017.
+"Pianist" Admiel Kosman in World Literature Today Fall 2017.

 "Dictate to me, Dahlia" Admiel Kosman in Ilanot Review November 2016